Russian Railways loses around 10 per cent of cargo since the war

 Russian Railways has lost a rough 10 per cent of its cargo volumes since the start of the war.
 The volume of cargo transportation on the Russian railway network collapsed by 125 million tons, Oleg Belozerov, head of the company, was quoted as saying by the Moscow Times, citing the restrictions imposed since the war as the reason.

-In 2021, Russian Railways loaded 1,282.9 million metric tons of cargo.
+In 2021, Russian Railways loaded 1,282.9 billion metric tons of cargo.
 It is not clear whether the figures mentioned by Belozerov are measured in tons or metric tons, but if so, the lost volumes account to 9.7 per cent.
 If measured in US tons, the loss accounts to 8 per cent.

 No delivery to ‘unfriendly countries’